ZIP: 228

 • A set of validity checks to run on the received Swap Orders, e.g. to prevent DoS attacks (See Denial-of-Service (DoS) Prevention).
 If the verification of a Swap Order fails, the Swap Order gets rejected.

-Create Swap Bundles and Settle
+Create Swap Bundles and Send on-chain

 This step performs a set of operations, which from a set of matched Orders (see the previous step) builds a Swap Bundle to be sent on-chain as a Zcash transaction for settlement.